RicardoRibeirorr/nodejs_Startup_Project/README.md

    Or you can use it to store testing data while you're working in development mode, and avoid creating the same user over and over again... just an example!(<a href="https://sequelize.org/docs/v6/core-concepts/model-instances/">Check more in Sequelize docs</a>)

 4. Controllers `app/controllers`
    Controllers it's where you perform the logic of your requests using your models data.
-Meaning, if you make a request to you server to create a post, it's in your `post.controller.js` that all the logic will be created, and this includes verifying if your logged in, if you have permission to create a post, it's the length of data passed right, are the type of data right.(<a href="https://expressjs.com/en/guide/routing.html")
+Meaning, if you make a request to your server to create a post, it's in your `post.controller.js` that all the logic will be created, and this includes verifying if you're logged in, if you have permission to create a post, it's the length of data passed right, are the type of data right.(<a href="https://expressjs.com/en/guide/routing.html")

 5. Routes `app/routes`
    Routes are the links of your application.
-There are a veryaty of methods you can use (GET;POST;DELETE;...) .
-This is where you call your controllers to create the data to retreave or use the data you're getting. (<a href="">Check more in ExpressJS docs</a>)
+There are a verity of methods you can use (GET;POST;DELETE;...) .
+This is where you call your controllers to create the data to retrieve or use the data you're getting. (<a href="">Check more in ExpressJS docs</a>)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>